 Five reasons Norfolk County should be your next cottage destination

 As winter turns to spring, and spring to summer, it is innately Canadian to find yourself looking to cottage country for an opportunity to escape the routine of suburban and city life.
 For Torontonians, heading up North is almost instinctive–but is there a better alternative?
-With a growing number of folks retreating to cottages in response to the pandemic, there is a significant amount of interest being placed upon the cottage country located South of the Golden Horseshoe.
+With a growing number of folks retreating to cottages in response to the pandemic, there is a newfound interest gazed upon cottage country south of the Golden Horseshoe.
 Only 90 minutes from Toronto, Norfolk County has been deemed the Gold Coast of Ontario and has become one of the most sought-after real estate destinations for cottages and vacation homes.
 For those who may not be familiar with the region hugging Lake Erie’s North shore, here are five reasons Norfolk County should be your next cottage destination.

 1. Location, Location, Location

 Through highway, forest, and farmland, a short 90-minute drive is all it takes to reach Norfolk County from Toronto.
 Ultimately, this makes your cottage more accessible for impromptu weekend trips and short-term getaways.
 Secluded cottage country in Norfolk County, like Port Ryerse, offers privacy and serenity within a 15-minute drive from the amenities of neighbouring communities such as Port Dover and Simcoe.
 This hidden gem is a Port Ryerse property on the market that reaps the benefits of such a convenient location while sitting on 1600 feet of Lake Erie shoreline.

 The 3000 square foot home and guest cottage are discreetly set back from the road for complete privacy.
 This quiet retreat is a perfect spot to take in the stunning water views.
 Check out the listing here!